POBIX/GameAboutElectrons/README.md

 https://github.com/OfekShilon - Physicist

 ### more details
-The game was made using the Godot engine v.
-3.2.3 Mono
+The game was made for the [Brackeys 2021.1 Game Jam](https://itch.io/jam/brackeys-5) using the Godot engine v.3.2.3 Mono
 It was programmed using the C# language.